Easy Homemade Recipes

 • Comments

-This easy cherry cream cheese strudel is a spinoff of a recipe for Pizza Bread I posted earlier.
+This easy cherry cream cheese strudel is a spinoff of a recipe for Puff Pastry Pizza I posted earlier.
 I couldn't decide whether to call this a cherry or cheese strudel.
 Nevertheless, it is tasty!
 And best of all it isn't too complicated to make.

 Here's Why You'll Love this Dessert